 Once you click convert, it will start processing the video.
 If you choose a different quality, then the video rendering will take some time, and the time will depend on your computer hardware.

-Congratulations, you have successfully converted a MOV file to MPG file.
+Congratulations, you have successfully converted a MOV file to an MPG file.

 Kindly Note: The Trial Version will have a Watermark of Movavi Video Converter on your video.
 To remove it, you need to activate the software using an activation key.
 You can get it by purchasing the full version of the Movavi Video Converter.